dynverse/dyngen/README.md

 ## Notes

 * Do we need to handle transcriptional burts? (eg. see last paragraph of online methods in http://www.nature.com/nmeth/journal/v11/n6/full/nmeth.2930.html).
 This would dramatically increase the stochasticity of gene expression.
+* Do we need to model individual binding events?
+I think we should, but this would greatly increase the number of reactions... (and not sure whether it will really have a big effect)